StimulCross/donation-alerts/packages/auth/README.md

 ]);
 ```

 It's also recommended to set the scopes the token has.
-In this case, the library will compare the requested scope against the scopes the token has.
+In this case, the library will compare the requested scope against the token scopes.

 ```ts
 const authProvider = new StaticAuthUser(clientId, [